 It's our birthday!

-We are 150 years old this year.
+We were 150 years old in 2021.
 The school was founded in 1871 on the current site next to the Hogsmill River in the heart of, what is now, Kingston's leafy conservation area.

-We are planning a week of celebrations in July for all to enjoy.
-We will be launching a fundraising campaign to create special artworks to commemorate the time.
-We will be hosting a visiting victorian farm and will be reconnecting with past members of our school community and hearing their stories from years gone by.
+We held a week of celebrations in the July for all to enjoy.
+We launched a fundraising campaign to create special artworks to commemorate the time.
+We hosted a visiting victorian farm and reconnected with past members of our school community and loved hearing their stories from years gone by.

 We are situated in the heart of The Grove Conservation area on the banks of The Hogsmill river, a globally rare chalk river.
 St John's School opened in 1871 on part of the present site in Portland Road, on the initiative of the Rev. Arnold Letchworth, the first Vicar of St John the Evangelist and under the auspices of the National Society.